trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     remaining `ts/packages` matches.
   - Provider SDKs and storage clients should become managed resources where they have meaningful lifecycle.
-  - FalkorDB should be the next P1 storage slice: both triples query and store connect Redis clients, cache them with mutable `Effect.cached` slots, and expose `Layer.succeed` services without a scoped client finalizer.
+  - FalkorDB scoped lifecycle is complete for triples query/store.
+Use the fakeable client/graph factory pattern from that slice for future storage client tests.
   - Qdrant has no close/disconnect surface in the installed client, so treat it as a config/schema/fakeability slice rather than an `acquireRelease` close slice.